cjgliddon/cjgliddon.github.io/_posts/2025-01-12-three-poems-by-stephen-crane.md

 *The Black Riders* 15: "'Tell brave deeds of war'"
 ------
 > "de factis fortibus belli narrate." \
-> deinde fabulas commemorabant– \
+> deinde fabulas commemorabant— \
 > "erant defensiones durantes \
 > "et cursus acri ad gloriam." \
-> –ah! sed puto facta fortiora fuisse.
+> —ah! sed puto facta fortiora fuisse.

 Nothing much special here, only a lot of serendipitous alliteration.
 Rendering the original's "stern stands" as "defensiones durantes" (lasting defenses) took a little bit of creativity, but the repetitions of the "d", "f", and "b" sounds in the first two lines were completely automatic–to say nothing of the wonderful final line. ("puto," meaning "I suspect" or "I consider," has no etymological relation to the Spanish swearword, but given the implied contempt the poem's speaker has toward these tales of martial bravery, it's not an unhappy coincidence.)